 Even though I was raised on venison, I personally would still take a thick ribeye or T-bone over a whitetail tenderloin when given the option.

-The cost of beef is on the rise.
-An epic two-year drought in Texas has ranchers struggling to keep their cattle grazing while drought across the Great Plains has driven feed prices sky high.
+The cost of beef is on the rise and it’s always changing due to farming conditions.
+Years ago, an epic two-year drought in Texas had ranchers struggling to keep their cattle grazing while drought across the Great Plains drove feed prices sky high.
 Retail beef prices have risen on average by about $1 per pound since 2007.

 “We can’t let beef turn into lobster,” Ed Greiman of Garner, the president of the Iowa Cattlemen’s Association, recently told USAToday.com.
 Experts say beef prices could rise another 10 percent by grilling season.

-In February, USDA choice steak and sirloin had a national average retail cost of $7.08 per pound, the highest since July 2004.
-Ground chuck cost a national average of $3.40 per pound retail, according to the Bureau of Labor Statistics.
+In February 2021, USDA choice steak and sirloin had a national average retail cost of $9.08 per pound, with more expected increases on the way.
+Ground chuck cost a national average of $4.25 per pound retail, according to the Bureau of Labor Statistics.

 But how much does wild venison really cost?
 It’s impossible calculate a perfect figure.
 The farmer who shoots three deer off the back 80 acres spends significantly less money than the nonresident hunter who flies to Kansas for an outfitted hunt.